Skip to main content

 Spelled-out number is indeed an accepted idiom, as in verbalised number in prose form or writing a number using its word form rather than its numerical symbol.

-But, for instance, spell out the number, in a quick dialogue.
+But for instance, spell out the number, in a skit. ⬇️

-Right, you might think it was an actual Latin, which is true.
+Right, you may think it's an actual Latin — which is correct.

 Viginti unus means twenty-one.